thesimonho/herald-of-completion/README.md

 There may be times where you want to send a notification without using a decorator / tying it to a specific function.

-A utility function, `send_notification()` can be used for this purpose.
-To use this, you'll need to construct your own `TaskInfo` object containing the notification contents:
+A utility function, `send_notification()`, can be used for this purpose.
+To use this, you'll need to construct your own `TaskInfo` object (see: [fields](https://github.com/sho-87/herald-of-completion/blob/master/src/herald/types.py)) containing the notification contents:

 ```python
 from herald.types import TaskInfo